 However, tube amplifiers, which have low DFs, can sound great.

 Conversely, we can see that solid-state amplifiers are easily designed with high DFs, and there are plenty of poorly designed solid-state amplifiers that yield lacklustre results.

 So the high damping factors, by themselves, are not enough to determine whether and amplifier is of high quality or not.

-Small changes in an already low amplifier output impedance change overall damping factor by only a small, negligible, amount.
+Small changes in an already low amplifier output impedance change the overall damping factor by only a small, negligible amount.